cs3org/OCM-API/IETF-OCM-MLS.md

 version in the IETF datatracker.
 It is meant to ease the review process and it shall be removed when going to RFC last call.
 The complete changelog is updated in the OCM-API GitHub repository.

+## Working Group Version 01
+* Specified Servers Federation groups: an MLS group whose members are the OCM Servers of a Federation, providing the cryptographically guaranteed Directory Service model of [OCM].
+One leaf per member server, a credential identifying the server by the same URL its directory entry uses, a new `ocm_servers_federation` GroupContext extension, and Add and Remove Commits as the membership changes.
+  The existing group machinery - admin set, failover, leaf updates, rejoin and reinitialisation - is reused unchanged.
+* Added a `serverId` selector to the KeyPackage endpoint, for the server-level MLS client of a Servers Federation group, and specified the corresponding credential validation.
+* Reused the `MLS_*` notification types for Servers Federation groups, with a `federationId` in the `notification.federation` object as the discriminator between the two kinds of group.
+* Dropped the registration of the `federation` share type, which is now registered by [OCM] as it specifies its mechanics for a Federation of OCM Servers.
+This document keeps specifying the mechanics of that share type for federated groups of users, and keeps the corresponding share payload registrations.

 ## Working Group Version 00
 * First Working Group version, adopted by the OCM Working Group.